materialsvirtuallab/matgl/docs/developer.md

 ---
 layout: page
-title: Developer's Guide
+title: Developer Guide
 nav_order: 3
 ---

-# Developer's Guide
+# Developer Guide

 This is a developer's guide to writing new models in matgl.
 It is still a work in progress.